 Whilst many frequent bus routes connect to Bolton Town Centre, growth across the Borough increasingly requires radial services running between Bolton's other towns and opportunity areas.
 Bus services will be essential to provide an alternative to the car and a travel mode for those who cannot drive.

-We will work with TfGM and the Bus Network Review procedure to identify and access opportunities to improve bus services to retail parks, prioritising alternatives to the car.
+We will work with TfGM as part of the Bus Franchising Operating Model to identify and access opportunities to improve bus services to retail parks.

 BUS SERVICES AND FACILITIES: ALIGNMENT OF THE PRIORITIES WITH POLICY OBJECTIVES